-Term Definition

-Budget Group Persons included when determining income eligibility.

-Tax Dependent A person claimed as a dependent on someone else's tax return.
-This can include a person who chooses to or must file a tax return of their own.
+ons included when determining ne eligibility. son claimed as a dependent on one else's tax return.
+This can le a person who chooses to or must tax return of their own. son who: expects to file a tax return for the t current year, and Will not be claimed as a tax dependent by someone else.

-Taxpayer A person who:

-Expects to file a tax return for the

-current year, and Will not be claimed as a tax dependent by someone else.
 NOTE Spouses who file a joint return and are not claimed as tax dependents by someone else are both considered tax payers.